Taking Responsibility for your actions. It was me all along!

 Not long ago I was having trouble with this blog site.
 Since that time we have changed the template we use and things are better.
 But as I reflected on it, it seemed like a good opportunity to talk about taking responsibility for your actions.
 Let me tell you the story.

-You may have noticed that The Self Improvement Blog didn’t change for a few days.
-Usually, I change the main articles everyday – it is my first acts of the day – right after meditation.
-But on Wednesday everything at the top of the blog was stuck.
+You regular readers may have noticed that something was wrong with the blog because it didn’t change for a few days.
+Usually, I change the main articles everyday—it is my first acts of the day—right after meditation.
+But one day everything at the top of the blog was stuck.
 Yes, stuck.
-The slider didn’t slide so you couldn’t see the new featured article and the “Self Improvement” articles with the tabs simply were gone.
+The slider didn’t slide so you couldn’t see the new featured articleandthe”Self-Improvement”articles with the tabs simply were gone.
 Yikes!
-What happened?

 No change.
 It was still stuck.

 “I can’t seem to find the problem,” he announced, but I’ll keep looking.”
 I wanted to have it working by the time the radio show aired because I wanted to refer to it.
 A half hour before the Self Improvement Show was to start it was fixed.
 “What on earth was the problem?”
 I queried.